-CJRM seeks to promote research into rural health issues, promote the health of rural and remote communities, support and inform rural practitioners, provide a forum for debate and discussion of rural medicine, provide practical clinical information to rural practitioners and influence rural health policy by publishing articles that inform decision-makers.
+CJRM seeks to promote research into rural health issues, promote rural and remote communities' health, support and inform rural practitioners, provide a forum for debate and discussion of rural medicine, provide practical clinical information to rural practitioners, and influence rural health policy by publishing articles that inform decision-makers.

 History of the CJRM

-The Canadian Journal of Rural Medicine is the product of many separate discussions with many individuals and g roups.
-These included the Canadian Medical Association, the executive and membership of the Society of Rural Physicians of Canada, and the directors of the Rural and Remote Area Medicine Conferences.
+Canadian Medical Association, the executive and membership of the Society of Rural Physicians of Canada, and the Rural and Remote Area Medicine Conferences' directors.
 Planning began in 1994, and a publishing agreement was concluded with the CMA in November 1995.
-The Call-For-Papers was published in CMAJ in December 1995, and the first issue appeared June 1, 1996.
-Our Associate Editor, Suzanne Kingsmill, is a professional writer and editor, and our editorial board includes individuals with wide ranging research experience.
+The Call-For-Papers was published in CMAJ in December 1995, and the first issue appeared on June 1, 1996.
+Our Associate Editor, Suzanne Kingsmill, is a professional writer and editor, and our editorial board includes individuals with wide-ranging research experience.
 Although this combined experience is broad, the details of starting up a new journal have been many, and the learning curve steep.

-CJRM scores a number of "firsts".
+CJRM scores several "firsts."
 It is the first Canadian journal to focus exclusively on rural medicine.
 It is the first in Canada to be produced "from the field" by rural physicians themselves, and be distributed nationally.
-It is innovative in publishing simultaneously in print and on the internet, and it attempts something which is unusual in medical publishing - to combine a scholarly medical journal with non-medical general interest material.
+It is innovative in publishing simultaneously in print and on the internet, and it attempts something unusual in medical publishing - to combine a scholarly medical journal with non-medical general interest material.

 Images and Illustrations

-Illustrations should be in JPG, EPS, TIFF or GIF formats as produced by the camera at a minimal resolution of 300 dpi (typically a 2 mega pixel or better camera for 10x15 cm image).
+Illustrations should be in JPG, EPS, TIFF or GIF formats produced by the camera at a minimum resolution of 300 dpi (typically a 2 megapixel or better camera for 10x15 cm image).
 Do not correct colour or contrasts as our printer will do that.
 Do not include text or captions in the image.
-If you need to crop the picture ensure that you save with the highest quality (lowest compression).
-Do not scan art or reduce the resolution of the photos unless you indicate in the cover letter that you have done so and will also be forwarding high resolution copies on either CD or as camera ready art.
+If you need to crop the picture, ensure that you save with the highest quality (lowest compression).
+Do not scan art or reduce the photos' resolution unless you indicate in the cover letter that you have done so and will also be forwarding high-resolution copies on either CD or as camera-ready art.